Aaron Smith, M.D.

 - Eyelid tightening procedures – Tarsal strip, canthoplasty, ear cartilage graft, skin grafts for ectropion repairs.

-- Facial reanimation surgery – For longstanding facial paralysis (like Bell’s Palsy) that includes eyelid weights, temporalis tendon transfer, static slings, lower eyelid tightening procedures.
+- Facial reanimation surgery – For longstanding facial paralysis (like Bell’s Palsy) that includes eyelid weights, temporalis tendon transfer, static slings, and lower eyelid tightening procedures.

 - Dacryocystorhinostomy –Relieving blockage of the tear duct system, can be done both endoscopic and/or externally depending on the case.